The Prophet Who Saw What No One Else Could — Modern Paraphrase | fresh.bible

 "No. You shall not kill them.
 Would you execute prisoners you captured with your own sword and bow?
 Set food and water in front of them.
 Let them eat and drink, and send them home to their master."

-So the king prepared a huge feast for the enemy soldiers.
+So the king prepared a huge for the enemy soldiers.
 They ate.
 They drank.
 And then they went home.

-Read that again. could have ended them.
+Read that again.
+Elisha could have ended them.
 Instead, he fed them.
 And it accomplished what violence never could — it ended the conflict. did what military force couldn't.
 That's not weakness.
 That's a who understood something about God's character that most people — then and now — still struggle to grasp.

 The tone shifts here.
 Dramatically.
 What comes next is one of the hardest passages in all of , and it deserves to be read with the weight it carries.

 The desperation became almost incomprehensible.
-A donkey's head — an animal nobody would normally touch — sold for eighty shekels of silver.
+A donkey's head — an animal nobody would normally touch — sold for eighty of silver.
 A tiny amount of dove's dung went for five shekels.
 People were paying outrageous prices for things that weren't even food.

-Then the king of Israel was walking along the city wall, and a woman cried out to him:
+Then the king of was walking along the city wall, and a woman cried out to him:

 "Help me, my lord, O king!"